SteeltoeOSS/Documentation/api/v4/discovery/initialize-discovery-client.md

 ## Client configuration

 Discovery clients need to be explicitly configured to fetch application instances and/or register your app with the discovery server.
-See the sub-page for the discovery technology of choice for instructions about how to set it up.
+See the sub-topic for the discovery technology of choice for instructions about setting it up.

 ## Enable debug logging